betehess/stuff/abstract-algebraic-data-types/index.md

 }
 ```

 Nothing fancy here.
-We just plugged (aka. aliased) our types to the concrete ones. `some` and `none` trivially delegate to `Some.apply` and the `None` singleton.
+We just plugged (aka. [aliased](http://docs.scala-lang.org/tutorials/tour/abstract-types.html)) our types to the concrete ones. `some` and `none` respectively delegate to the `Some.apply` function and the `None` singleton.
 Finally, the `fold` implementation relies on pattern matching.

-Just note that the typeclass instance for `OptionOps[ScalaOption]` is made available in the companion object for `ScalaOption` so that [it will **always** be picked up by Scala when searching for such an implicit](http://eed3si9n.com/implicit-parameter-precedence-again).
+Just note that the typeclass instance for `OptionOps[ScalaOption]` is made available in the companion object for `ScalaOption` so that [it will **always** be picked up by Scala when looking for such an implicit](http://eed3si9n.com/implicit-parameter-precedence-again).

-Using our option
+Using our option {id={program}}
 ----------------

 Finally, we can write a program using our shiny abstractions :-)